 Intel 12th Generation Alder Lake CPU Prices (Rumored)

-As of now, we don’t have official confirmation from Intel about pricing, but luckily (for us), some retailers jumped the gun and listed a few 12th Gen parts for sale last month (September).
+As of now, we don’t have official confirmation from Intel about pricing, but luckily (for us), some retailers jumped went ahead and listed a few 12th Gen parts for sale last month (September).

 So, we’ll go off that information for now –

 |Core i5 12600K||10 cores (6+4), 16 threads||Yes||$343.38|

 |Core i5 12600KF||10 cores (6+4), 16 threads||No||$312.70|

 As you can see, Intel has no intention of significantly undercutting AMD at the top end of the product stack.
 However, that’s not the case when you go down the list.
 With a 12th Gen Intel Core i5 10-core (6+4) CPU sitting at around the same price as a Ryzen 5 5600X that offers 6 cores and 12 threads, this part of the market is all set to see some stiff competition.

 That said, Intel’s platform costs could be a potential detriment.
 We just don’t know enough yet to say for sure.

 MSI recently revealed that DDR5 memory would command around a 50-60% price increase over DDR4, making building with Intel a bit pricier when it comes to memory (who knows, maybe even the motherboards end up priced higher than their AMD counterparts).

 But since DDR5 is fresh off the assembly line, Alder Lake supports DDR4 and DDR5 memory.
 Here’s the slide from Intel’s Architecture Day confirming the same –